Answers to the 8 most common household employment questions asked by families

 4. Are there any tax benefits if I offer health insurance to my nanny?

 Yes.
 If you contribute toward your employee’s health insurance premiums, these dollars are not considered taxable income.
 Therefore, neither you nor your employee has to pay taxes on this compensation.
 This setup only works if you have one nanny though.
-If you have multiple employees, you’ll need to look into a Qualified Small Employer Health Reimbursement Arrangement (QSEHRA) instead.
+If you have multiple employees, you’ll need to look into either an Individual Coverage Health Reimbursement Arrangement (ICHRA) or a Qualified Small Employer Health Reimbursement Arrangement (QSEHRA) instead.

 Learn more about the federal requirements for having health insurance for a nanny.